awaqqas/Module12/docs/index.md

 <<<<<<< HEAD
 You can use the [editor on GitHub](https://github.com/awaqqas/Module12/edit/main/docs/index.html) to maintain and preview the content for your website in Markdown files.
 =======
-You can use the [editor on GitHub](https://github.com/awaqqas/Module12/main/docs/index.html) to maintain and preview the content for your website in Markdown files.
->>>>>>> 8982e1618e4b9a3946d5b19010646b1de0987c1b

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.